 “Closing” simply means transferring control of all of the assets listed in an exhibit in the APA over to the buyer.
 In the case of an Amazon business that generally means the following happens: Log into the Amazon seller account and change:

-- The credit card on file for Amazon charges
+- Credit card on file for Amazon charges

-- The tax information (Employer Identification Number (EIN), also known as a Federal Tax Identification Number, is used to identify a business entity.)
+- Tax information (Employer Identification Number (EIN), also known as a Federal Tax Identification Number, is used to identify a business entity.)

 According to the Amazon Seller Support letter in the introduction: